-“Scandinavian design is centered around a calm, clutter-free, pared-back look,” says Brantmark.
-“They rarely have anything in their homes that are superfluous.”
-And while cutting down to the essentials—maybe in a Marie Kondo-approved fashion—may conjure up images of an uninviting albeit simple home, Brantmark says this isn’t the case at all for Scandinavian homes.
-Instead, they rely on natural materials like linen, wood, stone, and wool to add texture and warmth, thereby creating a space that feels lived-in and homey but not in a disorganized way.
+“Scandinavians rarely have anything in their homes that is superfluous,” notes Brantmark.
+And while cutting down to the bare essentials may conjure up images of a stark space, Brantmark says this isn’t the case at all in Scandinavian homes.
+Those natural materials, like linen, wood, stone, and wool, add texture and warmth, thereby creating a space that feels lived-in and homey.

 The Color Palette

 It should come as no surprise that the hues that best exemplify Scandinavian style are equally pared down.
 Brantmark recommends using earthy, muted shades to “brighten up the space on the darkest of days, but also create a wonderfully serene feel.”